 The Centers for Disease Control and Prevention is working to contain the novel coronavirus behind COVID-19 and preparing for its “not if but when” community spread within the U.S. The CDC is evaluating community control methods — building off its strategies to mitigate pandemic flu — and asking the nation to anticipate “severe” disruptions to daily life, said Dr. Nancy Messonnier, director of CDC’s National Center for Immunization and Respiratory Diseases, in a Feb.
 25 press call.

-Scientists are racing to understand this new threat, including how the virus is evolving and passing from person to person, to inform ongoing public health efforts, including the possible development of a vaccine.
+Meanwhile, scientists are racing to understand this new threat, including how the virus is evolving and passing from person to person, to inform ongoing public health efforts and vaccine development.

-Among the scientists on the front lines of that research effort are infectious-disease experts at Fred Hutchinson Cancer Research Center, such as Dr. Trevor Bedford.
-Bedford, a computational biologist who studies how viruses evolve and spread, is gaining insights about COVID-19 (formerly known as 2019-nCoV and also called SARS-CoV-2) that he hopes will help save lives from this new viral respiratory illness.
+Among the scientists on the front lines of that research effort are infectious-disease experts at Fred Hutchinson Cancer Research Center, such as Dr. Trevor Bedford, a computational biologist who studies how viruses evolve and spread.
+Bedford is gaining insights about the virus that causes COVID-19 (called SARS-CoV-2, and formerly known as 2019-nCoV) that he hopes will help save lives from this new viral respiratory illness.